2017 EXECUTIVE SUMMARY

 THE GOALS OF THIS STUDY ARE:

-In July and September of 2016, we collected quantitative, replicated macroinvertebrate samples and habitat data at eight Smith River sites.
-Streamflow inputs from Sheep Creek, Tenderfoot, Hound Creek and other tributaries in the permit canyon have significant effects on the water temperatures, quantity and quality of the Smith River.
+In July 2016 and 2017, we collected quantitative, replicated macroinvertebrate samples and habitat data at eight Smith River sites.
+Streamflow inputs from Sheep, Rock, Tenderfoot, Hound Creek and other tributaries in the permit canyon have significant effects on the water quantity, quality and temperatures of the Smith River.